 Help me understand Microsoft’s “Availability Sets”

-You’ll notice the SLA statement is qualified with for “two or more instances deployed in the same Availability Set”.
+You’ll notice the SLA statement is qualified for “two or more instances deployed in the same Availability Set”.
 You may have asked yourself – “Well, how can I deploy to an availability set?”
 Or, “Do I not already have an Availability Set?”
 The back story is this: Microsoft periodically updates the Azure Fabric behind the scenes, unannounced.
 All Azure IaaS customers must design their infrastructure to tolerate the maintenance windows even when they occur during business hours.

 That ideal 99.95% uptime does not come in to play if you deploy a single server for any role.
 In this case, you need two IIS servers, two application servers, two database servers, etc to be deployed to get that high level of uptime.
 Each tier configured for an Availability Set, and each tier separately configured for load balancing or failover in the event a VM is unreachable.
 This approach essentially doubles the cost of your cloud deployment, and adds additional complexity to your solution with load balancers, health checks, failover clusters, and database mirroring.